caseywebdev/turbo-car-club/README.md

 ```

 will kick off a signal server on port 1337, a host server on port 1338, and an
-nginx server on port 80 to server the client.
+nginx server on port 80 to serve the client.

 [Turbo Car Club]: http://turbocar.club
 [Quay.io Badge]: https://quay.io/repository/turbocarclub/turbo-car-club/status